b-scheduler/brq/README.md

 > See [examples](%22./examples%22) for running examples.

-- Defer job
+- Defer job and automatic retry error job
-- Automatic retry job
+- Dead queue for unprocessable job, you can process it later
-- Dead queue
+- Multiple consumers in one consumer group
-- Multiple consumers
+- No scheduler needed, consumer handles itself

 ## Echo job overview